-The Spain international has admitted that he would consider a move to a bigger club it helped los Boquerones' with their precarious financial situation
+Malaga midifelder Isco has admitted that he would welcome a move to a bigger club if it helped his current employers in their battle with financial problems.

 The former Valencia man has been linked with a move to Premier League outfits Chelsea and Manchester City, and while Isco is committed to his role at La Rosaleda, he would consider a move elsewhere.